-When I started this website in 2008, I was opposed to joining social media in any way.
-I wasn’t on the FacePage or the Tweeter and I had no plans on joining.
-Well, my wife convinced me that I could promote this site on social media so I joined.
-A few years later I started on Instagram.
-On that platform, my following exploded.
-In 2016, about 18 months after I joined I had just shy of 100,000 followers and got a call from a PR company.
-They were sponsoring an article on Mashable.com about Grilling/BBQ restaurants across the US.
-They paid me to go to one of those restaurants and do a photo shoot.
-One Saturday morning I flew to Atlanta and found myself at Heirloom Market BBQ shooting their amazing gochujang pork ribs.
-Here are the ribs back in 2016 as seen through the lens of my DSLR:
+When I started this website in 2008, I despised social media.
+I wasn’t on the FacePage or the Tweeter and I had no plans to be.
+Well, my wife convinced me that social media would be good for this website.
+A few years later I got a call from a PR company.
+They were sponsoring an article on Mashable.com about grilling/BBQ restaurants across the U.S. Mashable sent me to one of those restaurants to do a photo shoot.
+They flew me to Atlanta and I found myself at Heirloom Market BBQ shooting their amazing gochujang pork ribs.
+Here are the ribs back in 2016:

 Heirloom made these phenomenal ribs that were unlike anything I’d ever had.
-What made the ribs unique was that they were slathered with gochujang paste and then seasoned before being smoked.
+Their very unique ribs are slathered with gochujang paste and then seasoned before being smoked.
 The gochujang is more of a binder and mostly melts away as the ribs smoke, but the paste leaves behind a ton of flavor.
 The ribs are magical.
 I say, “are,” because Heirloom Market BBQ is still producing some of the best BBQ in the country.

 Ever since I tried their gochujang pork ribs, I’ve wanted to recreate them.
 While finding gochujang was not so easy in 2016, it’s not hard now.
 I can get it at my local grocery store or from any number of online retailers.
 I’ve made these more than once and decided it was time to document these Korean style ribs for the website.